Promoting Clinical Research and Clinical Trials Online

 - All Data Protection requirements have been observed, and any requisite registrations have been made via your Departmental Data Protection Co-Ordinator.

-(see Data Protection Policy, and the Code of Practice on handling patient data for further guidance)
+- the College's Data Protection pages, including the College's Data Protection Policy and Code of Practice on handling patient data,

 - Your College Department has assessed and approved your proposals for any required use of College equipment, hardware, digital platforms or networks for the management and communication of your trial (For FoM, contact the Departmental Manager in your Departmental Professional Support Team )